 However, I spoke up in defense of the pastor.
 If you can afford a thousand-dollar Gucci bag, and not tithing or giving a generous offering to the work of the Kingdom, that you claim citizenship of, and reap all the benefits of, then, you are probably not a good steward of the money God has placed in your possession.

 Then again, I thought: who has called me to be the judge over others?
-God is not only going to hold us accountable for our “purses”, but our time as well; spent unwisely, doing unprofitable deeds, will have to be accounted for.
-We are all guilty of robbing God in so many other ways.
+God is not only going to hold us accountable for our “purses” alone, but our words, as well as our time ; spent unwisely, doing unprofitable deeds.
+We are all guilty of robbing God in so many different ways.

-Your area of robbery may be that you lack control when your eyes fall on a Gucci bag that costs a thousand dollars and you can’t help but buy it, even when it’s way beyond your pocket; and mine might be the allure of a seemingly harmless, but time consuming, interest in watching TV programs like “Dance Moms”, “The Voice” or “America’s Got Talent”.
+Your kind of robbery may be that you lack control when your eyes fall on a Gucci bag that costs a thousand dollars and you can’t resist but buy it, even when it’s way beyond your pocket; and mine might be the allure of a seemingly harmless, but time consuming, interest in watching TV programs like “Dance Moms”, “The Voice” or “America’s Got Talent” or surfing the internet, Facebook, Instagram and Twitter handling away your time.
 Fancy how many minutes of a God-given day is spent on trivialities that steal our hearts away from Christ.

 I believe this is the reason why we have been carefully admonished not to be the judge of others.
-Your responsibility is to take a good look at the man or woman in the mirror and, judge yourself, so you are not judged; while you’r doing so, I am reminded of a prayer common among the evangelical Christian folks.
-It’s a prayer of confession that goes like this…
+Your responsibility is to take a good look at the man or woman in the mirror and, judge yourself, so you are not judged; while you’re doing so, I am reminded of a prayer common among the evangelical Christians …

 “No weapon formed against me shall prosper,